gvwilson/sensibleadventures/shapers/shapers.md

 and a negative one is sometimes called a **[penalty](#g:penalty)**.

 > **Example:**
-> Madica is big and healthy,
+> Gertrude is big and healthy,
 > but not good with her hands and somewhat near-sighted
 > (which isn't surprising, considering that she's an elephant).
 > Her ratings are: